Cancer: How can physical activity help?

 Whether you've just recently been diagnosed with Cancer, or have been living with it for a while, the first thing to bear in mind is that you're not alone.
 There is so much support and various resources available to help you out, whether you need to talk, or support in remaining active.

 Of course, there's no 'one size fits all' answer to exercising with Cancer; some will find they are more able to do more physical activity than others, depending on the type, stage and various other factors.

 The most important thing is to listen to your body.
 If something hurts, then stop doing it.
 If you're feeling like you can take on more, do so gently and gradually so as not to overwhelm yourself.
 We have resources for all abilities, so there will be something to suit you and help keep you physically active whilst living with Cancer.

 What are you looking for?

-- Getting started
+- Getting started with exercising

-- Benefits of physical activity for people with cancer
+- Exercises for people living with Cancer

 - When to avoid exercise